 Conversation is calorie-free, and standing or walking around burns more calories than sitting at a table noshing.
-So instead of crashing on the couch after you eat, pick an active family game, or work together to clean the dishes up!
+So instead of crashing on the couch after you eat, pick an active family game, go for a walk outside, or work together to clean up the dishes!

 Tip #9: Keep exercising.